-Jay found himself watching the Heart of the Mountain fly across the yellow sky.
+Jay was distracted watching the Heart of the Mountain cross the yellow sky.
 “Sorry, what?”

 “Centipede!
 We should smoke more!”

 “Oh yeah.
 We smoked centipede.”
 He watched Faith shape her ears.
 They were felted with velveteen hair.
-“If you want more centipede, smoke it without me.
+“Smoke more without me.
 I don’t like being bullied by a bird.”

-Faith gleefully gasped.
-Kicking frost had formed an airy tail behind her.
+Faith gasped with glee.
+Kicking frost had formed a fluttery tail behind her.
 “Oh, hohoho!
 Look at this!”
-She admired its elegance, but when it extended past the lee left by Jay it was almost stolen by the breeze.
-She sat in safety, huddled on her haunches.
+When her tail extended past the lee left by Jay it was almost stolen by the breeze.
+She huddled on her haunches in safety.
 “Can you sculpt yourself, JayJay?”

 “If the wind blows you away, maybe I shouldn’t try.
 We’d both be blasted across the Mountain.”
-As Jay spoke the Mountain’s Heart confronted the new Zephyr.
-The sky-sphere’s wings threatened to smack the robed bird from the air.
-The bird dodged left and barreled right.
-Blue tentacles spilled from its sleeves and constricted the Zephyr’s wings and joints.
+As Jay spoke the Mountain’s Heart confronted the arch-Zephyr.
+The Zephyr’s wings threatened to smack the robed bird from the air.
+The bird barreled right.
+Blue tentacles spilled from its sleeves and constricted the Zephyr’s wing-joints.
 “Do you think the Mountain can really swallow that thing?”

 “BugBird seems to have a handle on it.”
 Faith watched the Mountain’s Heart drag the Zephyr through the sky.
 “Do you think Dainty and BeatBax can hear us talk?”

 “Dan and Beatrice.
 They were on the couch with us.”

 “Oh.
 Right.”
-Jay wiped sweat from his forehead.
-Above, the Mountain Heart’s tentacles slung the Zephyr in an easy arc.
+Jay wiped sweat from his brow.
+The Heart’s tentacles slung the Zephyr in an easy arc.
 “I mean, we can hear each other, so we must be speaking aloud.
-Yeah, they should be able to hear us.”
+Yeah, they can hear us.”

 “Wow!”
 Faith watched the Zephyr sail through the air.
-The Mountain’s Heart shot on a burst of steam to beat it to the Mountain’s rounded peak.
-It phased into a rocky cliff-face.
+The Heart shot on a burst of steam to beat it to the Mountain’s peak, and it phased into the rocky cliff-face.
 “Oh.
 Weird!”

 The ground shook.
-Rocks rolled down the mountainside and tumbled off the plateau.
+Rocks rolled off the Mountain’s edge.
 Jay stood.
 “What was that?”

-The Mountain rumbled.
-Before the massive Zephyr could collide with the peak, the peak collapsed into a volcanic crater.
-The crater widened and the ground wobbled.
+Just before the massive arch-Zephyr collided with the peak, the peak collapsed into a caldera.
+The caldera widened and the Mountain wobbled.
 Jay braced himself.